 He did, however, say that it won’t be as strong as last year, nor will it hold on as long.
 So while it might not be quite as bad this year, the low temperatures mean that there will be plenty of ice, and still frequent opportunity for snowfall in northern and the northeastern United States.

-Here’s How to Prepare
+How to Prepare for the Midwest Winter 2020

 For businesses and homeowners alike, the winter weather poses some great risks.
 Winter weather creates slippery outdoor surfaces, putting you, your family, your colleagues, your employees, or even your clients at risk.